Notes on Collagen

 by Eben van Tonder

 20 July 2020

+Hydroxyproline becomes the market to indicate a high usage of collagen.
 Irrespective of the animal species, collagen fibres have an amino acid composition in which glycine makes up around one-third of the total residues and the amino acids proline and hydroxyproline a further 15-30%.
 “Hydroxyproline is of very limited occurrence in proteins, the only other mammalian protein in which it occurs being elastin (2 %).
 Collagen is also the only protein reported to contain more than about 0.1 % hydroxy-lysine.”
 (Courtis and Ward, 1977) The presence of hydroxyproline is the marker used to determine the approximate inclusion of collagen into meat products.
 “Hydroxyproline is a part of collagen and occurs only in sinews, bones, gristle and skin.”
 (Buchi) It is therefore taken that a high percentage of hydroxyproline is indicative that a large percentage of collagen was added to the meat formulation.

-Elast is the main protein component of the elastic fibers, and differs from proteins in that it has no triple-helical collagen-like domain.
+Elastin is the main protein component of the elastic fibres, and differs from proteins in that it has no triple-helical collagen-like domain.
 Nevertheless, the polypeptide chain has repeated -Gly-X-Y sequences, which contain 4-hydroxyproline but no hydroxylysine.
 The 4-hydroxyproline content of elastin may vary greatly, usually being about 10 to 15 residues per 1000 amino acids, but ranging up to about 50 residues per 1000 in special situations.

 When solutions of collagen are heated at about 40°C or above, denaturation occurs and the helical structure is lost.
 (Courtis and Ward, 1977)